Margaret Hamilton (actress): Personal life

 Hamilton married Paul Boynton Meserve on June 13, 1931, and made her debut on the New York City stage in 1932.
 While her acting career developed, her marriage began to fail; the couple divorced in 1938.
 Their separation was publicized, with Hamilton accusing Meserve of physical abuse, including him hitting her and punching her in the face.
 These allegations were corroborated by the couple's housekeeper, who sued Meserve after alleging he physically attacked her.
-They had one son, Hamilton "Tony" Wadsworth Meserve, whom she raised on her own after getting sole custody.
+They had one son, Hamilton "Tony" Wadsworth Meserve, whom she raised on her own after being awarded sole custody.
 Hamilton had three grandchildren, Christopher, Scott, and Margaret.

-She never remarried.
-Bruce Vilanch, who worked with her later in life, stated that she told him she identified as a lesbian.
+Hamilton never remarried, and many details of her romantic life following her divorce remain elusive.
+Actress Jean Tafler, who portrayed Hamilton in a one-woman show about the character actress called "My Witch: The Margaret Hamilton Stories," said Hamilton "had boyfriends" but also that "it doesn't seem that she had too many long term romantic relationships, though she had many friends."
+(Tafler and her husband John Ahlin, who wrote the show, did extensive research over many years to tell Hamilton's story.
+Their research included interviewing Hamilton "Tony" Meserve and his wife, Helen; Hamilton's grandson, Scott; Hamilton's agent, Michael Thomas; Hamilton's niece Sylvia; and actors who worked with Hamilton, among others.)
+Writer and actor Bruce Vilanch, who worked with Hamilton later in her career, stated that it was well-known in Hollywood that Hamilton was a lesbian.

 Her Gramercy Park neighbor Sybil Daneman reported that Hamilton loved children, but they were often afraid to meet her because of her portrayal of the Wicked Witch of the West in The Wizard of Oz.
 Daneman's nephew refused to meet Hamilton, because even though he understood she was an actress, he thought it was still possible she really was like the character in the movie.